rdemedrano/SANN/README.md

 ## Data
 Data consist in a 3D tensor.
 In the csv file, rows for time dimension and columns for spatial points.
 During training, channels for number of features-series, height for time lags and width for spatial points.

+In general, data presented in the experiments have been widely used in the literature.
+All datasets are publicly available.
+To exemplify data format, Acoustic Pollution dataset can be found in *data* folder.